Skip to main content

 What are the most common nicotine pouch side effects?

-The most common side effects are hiccups, mild nausea, gum irritation, throat irritation, and a slight increase in heart rate.
-These are generally mild and temporary, especially for new users or when switching to a higher strength.
-Most resolve within the first week of regular use.
+The most common side effects are hiccups, mild nausea, gum irritation, throat irritation, and a temporary increase in heart rate.
+These often settle when users lower strength, rotate placement, and avoid overusing strong pouches.

 Are nicotine pouches safe long-term?

 The honest answer is that we don't fully know yet.
-Nicotine pouches launched around 2016, and large-scale independent longitudinal studies are still underway.
-Current research suggests they carry substantially lower risk than cigarettes and traditional snus, but the long-term cardiovascular and oral health effects of daily use over decades are not yet established.
+Nicotine pouches launched relatively recently, and large-scale independent longitudinal studies are still underway.
+Current research points to a lower-risk profile than smoking, but the long-term cardiovascular and oral-health effects of daily use over decades are not yet established.

 Can nicotine pouches cause gum damage?